 If I choose an area such as child care, how will I train to work with children?

 COHS provides you with all of the coursework you need in order to qualify for a child care certification.
-You will need to find a local agency in San José to fulfill the hands-on training hours required.
+You will need to find a local agency to fulfill the hands-on training hours required.

 Will students receive their General Education Development (GED) Certificate?

 No. This is not a GED program.
-Successful graduates will earn a high school diploma and a career certification through this accredited online high school.
+Successful graduates will earn an accredited high school diploma and a career certificate.

 What is the difference between a GED and a high school diploma?